dneise/DataTakingMainPage/README.md

    * then fill [the Checklist](http://fact-project.org/Checklist/)

-## In case of problems - No Problems
+## In case of problems - No Panic

  First an foremost.
 You are a shifter, not an expert, so in case the automatic procedures fail and there is a problem, you might not be able to solve it.
- If you can't resume data taking, then park the telescope manually and go to bed.
+ If you can't resume data taking, then [park the telescope](https://github.com/404) and go to bed.
  If you can't park, call an expert.

- If a problem occured, and you were able to solve it note the error message in the logbook and what you did to solve the problem.

  If the Main.js script throws an exception and stops ... note down the trace back and restart Main.js.
 Do not do this crazily often, if restarting does not help:
    * note that you shutdown early due to problems.